Club

 10) CALLING AN OUT, LET OR FAULT MUST BE DONE IMMEDIATELY OR THE BALL CONTINUES IN PLAY

 If in doubt, call it good :-) Only call balls that land your side of the net.
 Make sure your opponent(s) can hear your call.
 In doubles, the receiver’s partner is in the best position to call a serve long.
 It’s impolite and unnecessary to call “fault” when a ball is served into the net.
 If you (and your partner) didn’t see a call, you can ask your opponent(s) to make the call, but if they didn’t see it, you must give them the call.
 Being generous on line calls is the height of good sportsmanship.
 If doubles partners make different calls and the ball was already put back into play, they may call a let and replay the ball.
+If playing partners make a different call on a shot that finishes the point, then the ball is deemed in and it is their opponents point.
 When a ball is good, say nothing and play on.
 Anyone may call a let when needed and the point is to be restarted.

 11) ACCEPT THE LINE CALLS OF YOUR OPPONENT(S) GRACIOUSLY